Shanghai (video game): Atari Lynx

 Dragon magazine gave the Atari Lynx version 5 stars in their May 1992 issue.
 Robert Jung of IGN gave the game a score of 10 out of 10 in his review.
 Computer and Video Games magazine reviewed the game in their March 1991 issue giving an 84% score.

 Legacy

 A sequel, Shanghai II, was released by Sun Electronics (Sunsoft) for Japanese arcades in March 1989.
 It was Japan's twelfth highest-grossing arcade conversion kit of 1992.
+The game was ported to various platforms, for example, PC Engine CD and Game Gear.

 Shanghai II: Dragon's Eye was published in 1990 for MS-DOS.
 Ports were released for Macintosh, Apple IIGS, FM Towns, MSX, PC-98, Sharp X68000, Windows, Sega Genesis, and Super NES.
 The Genesis version was re-released on the Wii Virtual Console in the PAL regions on November 27, 2009, and in North America on January 11, 2010, which was later delisted at the end of 2013.